What is sleep apnea?

 You don't get enough oxygen during the times you're not breathing.
 Because you start breathing again, this isn't enough to hurt you right away.
 However, after a while, the low oxygen levels can cause problems:

 Increased risk of stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more , heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more , and heart rhythm problems Overview of Abnormal Heart Rhythms Your heart is a muscle that pumps blood through your body.
+As with all organs in the body, the brain needs oxygen and nutrients... read more , heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more , and heart rhythm problems Overview of Abnormal Heart Rhythms Your heart is a muscle that pumps blood through your body.
 Your heart rate is how fast your heart beats.
 Your heart should always have a regular, rhythmic beat, like the ticking of a clock.... read more

 Sometimes, premature death